An Adjoint Formulation of Energetic Particle Confinement: Conclusions

 \section{Conclusions}

-The inhomogeneous adjoint of the drift kinetic equation was used to evaluate the escape time of energetic ion populations.
+The inhomogeneous adjoint of the drift kinetic equation was used to evaluate the mean escape time of energetic ion populations.
 This quantity, computed in the limit of an axisymmetric tokamak plasma, captures fast ion losses due to direct orbit loss and collisional transport, thus providing a metric for energetic particle confinement.
-A PINN was used to evaluate the phase space dependence of the escape time, a challenging task due to the strong time scale separation between the fast bounce time of energetic ions, and their slow collision rate.
+A PINN was used to evaluate the phase space dependence of the mean escape time, a challenging task due to the strong time scale separation between the fast bounce time of energetic ions, and their slow collision rate.
 While the offline training time of the PINN is substantial, the online inference time is rapid, typically microseconds per prediction.
-Although the PINN failed to quantitatively capture the escape time of the best confined ion orbits, it is able to robustly recover the phase space structure of the escape time, and thus acts as a means of distinguishing well confined orbits versus those on direct loss orbits, or those that are directly lost after being scattered into or out of the trapped or passing regions.
-We also note that the present analysis did not include fast ion slowing down, where the slowing down time for the 20 and 50 keV ions considered in this work would be far shorter than the escape times of the best confined orbits.
+Although the PINN failed to quantitatively capture the mean escape time of the best confined ion orbits, it is able to robustly recover the phase space structure of the mean escape time, and thus acts as a means of distinguishing well confined orbits and phase space regions of prompt ion loss.
+We also note that the present analysis did not include fast ion slowing down, where the slowing down time for the 20 and 50 keV ions considered in this work would be far shorter than the mean escape times computed in this work for the best confined orbits.